sambit826059/sambit826059/README.md

 - 👋 Hi, I’m Sambit Mohanty.
 - 👀 I’m interested mainly in knowing things and figuring out stuff.
 Pursuing a career in software engineering seemed like an exciting challenge.
-- 🌱 I’m currently learning  Web Development.
+- 🌱 I’m a Full-Stack Web Developer who is more interested in the backend.
-- 💞️ I’m currently learning all things full stack stuffs and building projects.
+- 💞️ I’m currently learning to use LLMs and their integration in web architecture to build exciting ideas.
 - 📫 You can reach out to me by: sambitmohanty1947@gmail.com or on Twitter: @Sambit0011.

 <!---